KabakaWilliam/Important-Twitter-Nodes/readme.md

 - [ ] Implement page rank with networkX
 - [ ] Implement Djikstra's algorithm
 - [ ] Find way to display these results on the screen
+- [ ] Add EC2 script that will be used to analyze the tweets